nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Defines its _API_ in an `interface` with the same name as the Component.
 * Exposes its functionality using a `{Component Name}Manager` class.

-For example, the `Logic` component (see the class diagram given below) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br><br>
+For example, the `Logic` component (see the class diagram given below) defines it's Application Programming Interface (API) in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br><br>
 <img src="images/LogicClassDiagram.png" width="800"><br>
 _Figure 2.1.2 : Class Diagram of the Logic Component_